SamSteffen/Athena_QA/README.md

-# How to Perform QA of an Entire Table or Dataset Using a Single Executable Athena Query (AWS)
+# How to Perform QA of an Entire Table or Dataset Using a Single Athena Query (AWS)
 ### Introduction
 Quality Assurance (QA) is an important part of any analyst's job.
 Whether you're just trying to get a high-level sense of what a dataset contains, looking for potential problems in preparing a dataset to be dashboard-ready, or aiming to explore the finer granularity of a dataset's various cross-sections and subsets, you're probably going to need to know your way around some query language to get there.